RULES - Idaho QSO Party

 Note for Idaho Stations:

-Most stations have little interest in your county, They are interested in working Idaho, or just love a pile up !!
+Most stations have little interest in your county, They are interested in working Idaho, or they just love a pile up !!

-BUT for those that are really ""in the contest"" its important. be sure they get your county 3 letter abbreviation
+BUT for those that are really in the contest it's important. be sure they get your county 3 letter abbreviation

 B. W/VE stations (including KH6/KL7) send your state or province.